apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 #### Leverage custom privileges

-If you identify application specific operations that cannot be reflected using the built in privileges, Oak allows to register custom privileges (see section [Privilege Management](../privilege.html#jackrabbit_api)).
+If you identify application specific operations that cannot be reflected using the built-in privileges, Oak allows to register custom privileges (see section [Privilege Management](../privilege.html#jackrabbit_api)).

 Note however, that the built-in permission evaluation will not enforce those